convos-chat/convos/README.md

 ## Running convos in production

-morbo is an excellent tool for testing, but hypnotoad should be used to run Convos in production:
+You can either run convos as a single process or a in a preforked environment.
+The single process is the simplest to maintain, but preforked is perfect when you need to scale.

+    # single process
+    $ ./vendor/bin/carton exec script/convos daemon

+    # prefork
     $ ./vendor/bin/carton exec hypnotoad script/convos

+Try adding "-h" at the end for command line options.

-The command above will start a full featured, UNIX optimized, preforking non-blocking webserver.
+Running it with `hypnotoad` will start a full featured, UNIX optimized, preforking non-blocking webserver.
 Run the same command again, and the webserver will hot reload the source code without losing any connections.
-By default it will listen to `http://*:8080/` but you can easily configure this in convos.conf - It can even serve HTTPS directly if you install IO::Socket::SSL from CPAN.
+By default it will listen to `http://*:8080/` but you can easily configure this in convos.conf - It can even serve HTTPS directly.

 See also the
 [Mojolicious Guides](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT)